Christ and the Holy Spirit

 Among the three persons of the Godhead, the Holy Spirit’s nature is the least revealed in the Scriptures.
 The Lord reveals only that which we need to know and could understand.
 Seeing that there is not much information about the Holy Ghost available, we will not speculate on what the relation between the Son of God and the Holy Spirit is.
 But we will rather stick to what the scriptures tell us.

-Jesus said of the Holy Spirit: “Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you” (John 16:7).
-In His incarnate body Jesus could not be present everywhere, but through the Spirit Jesus could be with each one of His followers at all times and in all places (Matthew 28:20).
+Jesus said of the Holy Ghost: “Nevertheless I tell you the truth; It is expedient for you that I go away: for if I go not away, the Comforter will not come unto you; but if I depart, I will send him unto you” (John 16:7).
+In His incarnate body, Jesus could not be present everywhere.
+But through the Holy Ghost, Jesus could be with each one of His followers at all times and in all places (Matthew 28:20).

-Right now Jesus is ministering in the Heavenly Sanctuary on our behalf: “Now of the things which we have spoken this is the sum: We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; a minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man” (Hebrews 8:1,2).
+Right now the Son of God is ministering in the Heavenly Sanctuary on our behalf.
+“Now of the things which we have spoken this is the sum: We have such an high priest, who is set on the right hand of the throne of the Majesty in the heavens; a minister of the sanctuary, and of the true tabernacle, which the Lord pitched, and not man” (Hebrews 8:1,2).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,